 If you can't leave your house, then there are lots of free online exercises that can be done within your home.

 Alternatively, if exercise really isn't your thing, then make sure to crack open a window or step into your garden (if you have one) every so often to get some fresh air flowing around your home and your lungs.

 The Internet is a fantastic way to stay connected 24/7 to the events going on around us but it also has its pitfalls.
 Too much negative news and social media can be draining, alarming and even distressing to your mental (and physical) health.

-Pick a designated time of day to catch up on key messages and only use trusted sources such as the official government website or the NHS website or perhaps choose to just watch the daily briefing on TV.
-This will help provide you with accurate, up to date information on the latest guidance and advice.
+Pick a designated time of day to catch up on key messages and only use trusted sources that will provide you with accurate, up to date information.

 If you can, try taking a break from it completely - or at east limiting it to specific times of the day.

 Find out more: Young Minds have excellent advice on social media and mental health